Ducks are bullies. They are aggressive towards other ducks in a flock.

 The Possibilities Behind Duck Aggression

-The later one (trying to mate you) surely sounds absurd but it mostly applies to those ducks that were raised in isolation and hence having not been around other ducks-females, he vents his sexual aggression on human beings.
+The latter one (trying to mate you) surely sounds absurd but it mostly applies to those ducks that were raised in isolation and hence have not been around other ducks-females, he vents his sexual aggression on human beings.

 Duck Behavior: Pecking Order